dmtfvn/yowave/README.md

 <br>

->Open a terminal, navigate to client folder, and execute the command:
+>Open a new terminal, navigate to client folder, and execute the command:

 ```
 npm i